 -Djava.security.auth.login.config=/<QuerySurge Install Dir>/QuerySurge/agent/gss-jaas.conf

-Note: You'll have to replace the dummy paths in these settings with actual paths to the files.
+Note: You'll need to replace the dummy paths in these settings with actual paths to the files.

 Note: If you do not need a gss-jaas.conf file, then omit the

 Note: During setup, a high level of debug output is often helpful.
-This can be implemented by adding the following command-line option:
+Add the following command-line options while you are debugging your connection:

-You can download a copy of ctl.sh (see the Resources section at the end of the article).
+You can download a sample copy of Agent ctl.sh files with the default values (see the Resources section at the end of the article).
+The purpose of this file is for illustration of the changes required, not for deployment to your instance.

 4c.
 Start your Agent: